MaxG-Git/DocObject/README.md

 To get a better idea of the options passed in lets look at each individual option.

 ### Elements
 The elements option allows you to assign keys to specific jQuery selectors to be re-used within the page.
-The elements object will correspond the the created DocObjects's `.element` property.
-The main difference between using the `.elements` property rather than the default jQuery selector function is to reselect for possible changes when an update is made to the root element.
+The elements object will correspond the the created DocObjects's `.elements` property.
+The main difference between the `.elements` property and the default jQuery selector function (`$(...)`) is to reselect for possible changes when an update is made to the root element.
 This means that the `.elements` property will re-select every time it is accessed.
 To get a better understanding we can analyze the examples below.
 ```js
 var docObj = $(rootElement).DocObject({
     elements:{